MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 - Can accept holes in the number range.
 For more information, see [NumberSequence Data Type](../developer/methods-auto/numbersequence/numbersequence-data-type.md)

-IsDirty method: TODO

-TODO: Security filtering (maybe both here and in data access)

-TODO: Use SystemID instead of RECORDID

 ### Table extension impact on performance
 Table extensions are eager joined in the data stack when accessing the base table, and it is currently not possible to define indexes that span base and extension fields.
 Therefore, you should avoid splitting your code into too many table extensions.
 Also, be careful about extending central tables such as GL Entry, as this can severely hurt performance.